 Totaling across all areas reveals total housing losses of at least \$33.9 billion.
-Accounting for 38% in additional costs associated with necessary resilience measures such as more stringent building codes, cost of compliance measures, elevations, or freeboard requirements increases the total estimate of damages to more than \$36.5 billion (Table 22).80 HUD has historically accepted 30% in additional costs to account for resilience measures.
+Accounting for 38% in additional costs associated with necessary resilience measures such as more stringent building codes, cost of compliance measures, elevations, or freeboard requirements increases the total estimate of damages to more than \$36.5 billion (Table 22).81 HUD has historically accepted 30% in additional costs to account for resilience measures.
 Due to the high number of informally built homes in Puerto Rico, it is estimated that the cost of resilience is higher than 30%.
 The HUD memo released on April 10, 2018, which outlines the methodology used to make a second allocation of \$18.4 billion for Puerto Rico, accounts for approximately \$8 billion (or 46% of the unmet needs allocation) dedicated solely to resilience.
-To account for the estimated higher cost of resilience, the unmet needs assessment uses the median, 38%, between the historically accepted 30% resilience costs and 46% allocated for resilience in the HUD memo.
+To account for the estimated higher cost of resilience costs and 46% allocated for resilience in the HUD memo.
 HUD's serious unmet housing needs multipliers consider rebuilding structures to code.
 Thus, the full 38% resiliency cost is not applied to those estimates of damage associated with HUD supplied serious unmet needs multipliers for major-low to severely damaged structures.
 Rather, it is only applied to damage estimates originating in SBA and FEMA base datasets.